 How To Write an Eye-Catching Resume Headline

-This article will cover what exactly a resume headline is, whether you should include one, how to craft an excellent headline, and several examples to help you get started.
+This article will cover what exactly a headline for a resume is, whether you should include one, how to craft an excellent headline.
+It will also cover several resume headline examples to help you get started.

 What is a Resume Headline?

-Resume headlines are also sometimes called resume titles or taglines.
+The resume headline, also known as the resume title or tagline, is a brief statement that encapsulates your key skills, qualifications, and value proposition.
 It goes at the top of your resume, just under your header (i.e. your name).
 Your headline will generally include your current or most recent job title if you have one, or otherwise succinctly explain your status - you might say that you are a student, recent graduate, or armed forces veteran in place of a typical job title.

 A stellar resume headline will be phrased in such a way that it not only sums up your work experience but it also includes your achievements, certifications, and positive traits.
 Your resume headline can also be incorporated into your resume summary statement, serving as a heading for that section.